 Lemongrass & Ginger Cambodian Style Curry

-- 1 stalk of fresh lemongrass or two small dried
+- 1 stalk of fresh lemongrass or two dried lemongrass stalks

 - 3 cloves minced garlic